Last updated: June 7, 2026

 - South Pittsburg High School (1924).
 The Cedar Avenue brick school plant.
 Dedicated page.

 - South Pittsburg Old Subscription School.
-The pre-public subscription school in South Pittsburg; precise dates and location are not confirmed in available sources.
+The pre-public subscription school in South Pittsburg; precise dates and location are not confirmed in surviving records.

 - South Pittsburg Public School.
-The 1898 frame school on Cedar Avenue between 5th and 6th Streets, South Pittsburg's first public school building.
+The 1898 frame school on Cedar Avenue between 5th and 6th Streets, near the site of today's Sequatchie Valley Electric Cooperative (SVEC) offices, was South Pittsburg's first public school building.
 Closed when the 1924 brick high school opened; the old frame was in use as apartments when it burned in 1931.

 - Stanley School.
 Named for the Stanley community on the RootsWeb list.